WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

    </td>
    <td>FALSE
    </td>
    <td>The code of conduct is followed by the data source.
 This provides the proper application of privacy regulation taking into account specific features within a sector.
-The code of conduct shall reference the name of the code of conduct and with a publicly accessible reference.
+The code of conduct shall reference the name of the code of conduct and provide a publicly accessible reference.
    </td>
   </tr>
   <tr>